SmartgridReady/SGrSpecifications/doc/functionalProfile.md

 | dataType |  Data type of the value for the point type |
 | alternativeNames | A list of relevant namespaces list for to display names used in different standards like EEBUS, IEC6850,, SAREF4ENER etc. (see [AlternativeNames](AlternativeNames.md))|
 | legibleDescription | Optional, can occur once per language.
 Contains details concerning the intended use case of the functional profile. |

-## Generic Attributes
-SGr allows to associate attributes to a data point.
-See [GenericAttributes](GenericAttributes.md) for details.
-Any attribute defined on the functional profile level is mandatory to any product that implements this functional profile.
-However, the product can optionally add further attributes based on its own needs.
-The generic attributes in the functional profile can be empty or examples - the actual values are defined in the product XML (they are not read from the product).

-tbd update:

-The generic attributes (see [GenericAttributes](GenericAttributes.md)) contain static characteristics of the product.
-All generic attributes defined in the functional profile must also later be defined in product.

-The generic attributes are a list of elements defined by

-- name
-- data type
-- value
-- description

-The value of generic attributes is optional in the functional profile.
-The declared product must define the actual value.

 ## New Functional Profiles